 Max Weber’s concept of “booty capitalism” seems applicable… “Booty capitalism” simply means, in the case of war, a military campaign the purpose of which is profit.
 In one form, a group of warlords might hatch a plan to invade another small realm, with both eyes fixed on the loot in, say, gold, silver, livestock, and prisoners to be seized.
 It was a “joint-stock company,” the business of which was plunder.
 Depending on the soldiers, horses, and arms that each of the conspirators contributes to the enterprise, the prospective proceeds might be divided proportionally to each participant’s investment.
 The enterprise is, of course, fraught, in as much as the plotters (unless they are merely financial backers) potentially risk their lives… In many cases—in early Southeast Asia and in imperial Rome—war was seen as a route to wealth and comfort.
 Everyone from the commanders down to the individual soldier expected to be rewarded with his share of the plunder.

 Mr. Black argues that capitalism ultimately led to a dramatic reduction in slavery, but this is misleading because capitalism enthusiastically exploited slavery and made it more entrepreneurial, monetized, and globalized.
 Before capitalism, slavery was usually more about one’s place in a social hierarchy.
 In tribal-based societies, someone who didn’t have strong connections to a family might need to be a slave just to survive, but slaves could eventually rise in status (like in the Biblical story of Jacob) by proving loyalty and worth to the family.
-A slave’s status often functioned on a continuum with roles in a family hierarchy and might not be very different from the status of biologically-related women in some societies.
+A slave’s status often functioned on a continuum with higher roles in a family hierarchy.
+Some male slaves achieved higher status than “free” women in some societies where wives and daughters also had low status.
 In some societies, high-status slaves could themselves own other slaves!

 So if capitalism did not lead to the global abolition movement, what did?
 Ultimately it was the increase in bargaining power of workers to demand greater wages and rights.
 The same factors that eliminated slavery also caused rising wages and working conditions for ordinary people.
 What increased the bargaining power of workers?